“Profits are a means to an end, but not the end.” – Jeff Van Duzer

 The first business mentioned is led by Lydia, a dealer in purple cloth, the clothes used by royalty.
 Lydia, already a devout follower of God, responds positively to the message of salvation, gets baptized, and offers up her home for use by the church leaders.
 The second business is not as well regarded, involving the horrific practice of human bondage.
 Enslaved by businessmen, a girl uses her gift of divination to bring in a “great deal of money.”
 After several days of this girl proclaiming that Paul and his group were sharing the message of salvation, Paul casts out the spirit residing in the girl.
 The business owners quickly realize that the enslaved girl is no longer the cash generator she once was and they blame Paul for their loss of income.
 These angry businessmen drag Paul and his friends into the marketplace and accuse them of disrupting their cultural practices.
 Paul and his companions are put in jail, where they sing, praise God, and eventually convert and baptize the jailer and his family.
 It is interesting how these two stories of the early church and businesses are shared in the middle of the book of Acts, a book describing how the church should respond and function in various cultures throughout the known world.
 Clearly, business can be used to glorify God or be so far from God’s desire for humanity that Christians must challenge its destructive influence on society.

-Jeff Van Duzer, J.D., now Provost at SPU, in his book Why Business Matters to God (And What Still Needs to Be Fixed) and talk summarizing the book, provides a framework for Christians through which to consider the fundamental purpose of business and how business can serve the common good.
-Van Duzer spent several years leading discussions between the business faculty and the theology faculty at SPU to get at a Biblical/theological understanding of business.
+In Van Duzer’s book Why Business Matters to God (And What Still Needs to Be Fixed) and talk summarizing the book, provides a framework for Christians through which to consider the fundamental purpose of business and how business can serve the common good.
+Van Duzer spent several years leading discussions between the business faculty and the theology faculty at Seattle Pacific University to get at a Biblical/theological understanding of business.
 Their work builds on the Biblical account of Creation (where work is encouraged and honored even in the garden), the Fall (when work becomes drudgery), Redemption (Christ renews), and Reconciliation (all things are made new).
 At its core, a theology of business has at its foundation God’s desire to redeem creation and restore God’s relationship with all people.

 Clearly, business can be used to glorify God or be so far from God’s desire for humanity that Christians must challenge its destructive influence on society.